fjp/fjp.github.io/collections/_fpv/2020-13-05-propeller.md

 The propeller causes a similar effect with the difference that not the whole plane needs to move forward.
 Instead, the uplift is created through the rotation of the propeller similar to a helicopter.

+## Plastic, Fiberglass or Carbon

+Propellers can consisto of different materials.